azotdata/azot-event-extractor/README.md

         <br/>BAD\_URL\_COLLECTION = 'download_error'
         <br/>\_\_version\_\_ = '0.1'

 - Extraction of main content:
         <br/> => run python collect\_article.py <source URL> : this is to collect, restructure and store the articles.
-- Classification: use of MeanShift algorithm and storage of the result
+- Classification: use of MeanShift [number of clusters not very significant yet, accuracy: 0.26 with silhouette] and storage of the result/KMeans [number of clusters to be detected with more accuracy]/Hierarchical algorithm [need to detect the number of clusters]
         <br/> => run clustering.py
-- Generate the Event collection, which is most useful for the interface
+- Generate the Event collection, [FROM NOW: collecting the title and the urls of all articles in clusters, no titles for the event yet]
-        <br/>(to be done)
+        <br/> => run event.py

 ## Motivation